Technology

 Data Engineer Salary Overview

-The Data Engineer is a sought-after profession in the United States with a median annual salary of $118,600.
-Compensation typically ranges from $69,800 for entry-level positions to $192,000 for experienced professionals in high-demand markets.
+The Data Engineer is one of the most important roles in the Technology sector of the US economy in 2026.
+With a median annual salary of $118,600, compensation for this position ranges from $69,800 at the entry level to $192,000 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Data Engineer in the US earns between $69,800 and $192,000 per year, with a median of $118,600.